 Can children still do PE?

-PE is being offered as normal, but on PE days students should wear their PE kit to school and return home in it.
-Changing areas are unavailable due to current restrictions.
+PE is being offered as normal, but on PE days students should wear their PE kit to school and return home in it, unless they have been told otherwise.

 If students have to self-isolate we will switch over to remote learning on Google Classroom.
 Our onsite and remote learning is seamless so students can always access a high-quality education.